rtens/blog.rtens.org/src/articles/drafts/2014-10-24 Building web applications with watoki.md

 ## PHP to the rescue ##

-In order to render the article list dynamically, we need a `index.php` file which reads files from the articles directory and the `index.html` to print them.
+In order to render the article list dynamically, we need an `index.php` to read files from the articles directory.
+And the `index.html` needs then to print them.

 	# index.php
 	$articles = glob('articles/*.html');